oneforawe/config-repo/setup/remote-machine-setup/README.md

    <https://stackoverflow.com/questions/35821245/github-server-certificate-verification-failed>

-2. Copy the git config file as a dot-file to the home directory, and edit to remove the user info.
-This is the global gitconfig file.
-Then execute the additional commands below (editing to give your appropriate identity) to modify the repo's local config file in `~/.config-repo/.git/config`:
+2. Copy the git config file as a dot-file to the home directory, and edit to remove the user info (or put appropriate default user info).
+This file (`~/.gitconfig`) is the global gitconfig file.
+For me, the owner of this repo, I can execute the additional commands below to modify the repo's local config file in `~/.config-repo/.git/config` (editing to give my appropriate identity):
-  `cp ~/.config-repo/config/git/gitconfig ~/.gitconfig`
+  `cp ~/.config-repo/config/git/gitconfig ~/.gitconfig`  (and edit as desired)
+  In `~/.config-repo`:
-  `git config user.name "Your Name"`
+  `git config user.name "My Name"`
-  `git config user.email you@example.com`
+  `git config user.email me@example.com`
-  (Alternatively, you can add a `.gitconfig` in the top level of the repo and add that file to the local `include.path`:
+  (Alternatively, I could add a `.gitconfig` in the top level of the repo and add that file to the local `include.path`:
-  `cp ~/.config-repo/config/git/gitconfig ~/.config-repo/.gitconfig`
+  `cp ~/.config-repo/config/git/gitconfig ~/.config-repo/.gitconfig`  (and edit)
   `git config --local include.path ../.gitconfig`
   )